TGRTON/WinNFTbot/README.md

 This project contains everything you need to launch your own Telegram bot quickly.

-This bot is designed for communication with interested audience, TGR presale, buying cryptocurrency TON and also has referral program.
+This bot is designed for communication with interested audience, allows you to participate in the NFT raffle, and also has referral program.

 ## Built With